derailed/k9s/README.md

 ---
 ## Features

-> Note: K8scmd does not have an idiot light.
+> Note: k9s does not have an idiot light.
 Please be sure to hit the correct command
 > sequences to avoid pilot errors. `Are you sure?` not in effect here...

-+ K8scmd uses 2 or 3 letters alias to navigate to a K8s resource
++ k9s uses 2 or 3 letters alias to navigate most Kubernetes resources
 + At any time you can use `?<Enter>` to look up the various commands
 + Use `alias<Enter>` to activate a resource under that alias
 + Use `Esc` to erase previous keystrokes.